Huber rings and valuation spectra: Constructions with adic spectra

 In defining $D$, we impose a bound $\val{w(x)}\leq 1$ on only $w \in \Cp\lr w$, while \eqref{eqn:Spa-A-Aplus} imposes bounds on all of $A^+$.
 There {\em is} a difference in the style of definition.
 Examining the definition of rational subsets, imposing bounds on single functions, or a short list of them, is natural.
 Instead of $\Spa(A,A^+)$, one might consider the more basic object

 where $\Sigma \subseteq A$ is any subset.

 There are two basic remarks.
 First, sets defined as \eqref{eqn:Spa-A-Sigma} present technical challenges.
 Writing proofs would require learning how to track $\Sigma$ while applying algebro-topological constructions to $A$.
 It would be similar to tracking functions that define a projective algebraic variety rather than an ideal sheaf.
 Second, there is no loss of generality in focusing only on $\Sigma = A^+$ where $A^+$ is open and integrally closed in $A$.
-Indeed, the bounds $\val{f(x)} \leq 1$ imposed on a subset $\Sigma$ {\em automatically} extend to bounds on such a ring $A^+ \supseteq \Sigma$.
+Indeed, for all $\Sigma$, there exists an open and integrally closed ring $A^+ \supseteq \Sigma$ such that if $\val{f(x)} \leq 1$ for all $f \in \Sigma$, then $\val{f(x)} \leq 1$ for all $f \in A^+$.
+See Exercises \ref{exercise:top-nil-always-in-A+}-\ref{exercise:pass-to-integral-closure}.
 Therefore, if $\Sigma \subseteq A^{\circ}$, then

 where $A^+$ is a ring of integral elements.
 In the case $A = \Cp\lr w$ and $\Sigma = \{w\}$, the relevant ring is even $A^+ = A^{\circ} = \OCp\lr w$.
 Therefore,